Years of Experience

 Benefits and Perks

-Paid time off is hard to come by at Farm Bureau Insurance Company; the company rewards only one in three survey participants with paid vacation time and only 22 percent with sick leave.
-Quite a few retirement plans are on offer at Farm Bureau Insurance Company, including a 401(k) plan, a company pension plan, and a defined benefit retirement plan.
-A majority of workers have health insurance, and benefits for approximately half of workers also include dental insurance.
-Additional benefits of working here are life insurance, tuition reimbursement, and a defined benefit retirement plan.
+Farm Bureau Insurance Company lets only a third of survey participants take paid vacation and only 22 percent take sick leave.
+With an eye toward the future, Farm Bureau Insurance Company offers several choices in retirement planning such as a 401(k) plan, a company pension plan, and a defined benefit retirement plan.
+Perks cover health insurance for a majority of workers and dental coverage for roughly one-half of workers.
+Farm Bureau Insurance Company employees also enjoy perks such as life insurance, tuition reimbursement, and a defined benefit retirement plan.